Go behind-the-scenes, plus see and hear more from our students on our ECU YouTube channel.

 Students gain an appreciation of the complete theatrical production process through collaborations with their WAAPA peers from other disciplines, such as Production and Design, on full-scale productions.
 In addition to daily tuition from WAAPA’s professionally acclaimed staff, students have opportunities to work with guest directors and leading industry practitioners to facilitate the transition from student to professional life.

-WAAPA also offers a one year, full-time Screen Performance course which teaches students the skills needed to enter the performing arts industry as a screen performance actor for roles in television and film productions.
+WAAPA also offers a one year, full-time Diploma of Acting course that trains students in the skills needed to enter the performing arts industry as an actor for roles in theatre productions.